-An overview of the evolutions in manufacturing technology, information technology evolutions in the manufacturing sector and manufacturing trends against the backdrop of IT and OT convergence and changing manufacturing processes and priorities for the period 2018-2021.
+An overview of the evolutions in manufacturing technologies, information technology in the manufacturing sector and manufacturing trends against the backdrop of Industry 4.0, IT and OT convergence and changing smart manufacturing processes and priorities for the period 2018-2021.

-The digital transformation of manufacturing, ongoing convergence of IT and OT and the usage of IoT, in combination with other technologies, are changing the face of the manufacturing technology landscape and the face of manufacturing itself (processes, people, work, business models and so forth).
+The digital transformation of manufacturing, ongoing convergence of IT and OT and the usage of the Internet of Things (IoT), in combination with other technologies, are changing the face of the manufacturing technology landscape and the face of manufacturing itself (processes, people, work, business models and so forth).

 Although manufacturing technology traditionally refers to the various devices, systems and platforms used in manufacturing, we can’t but add a range of IT technologies to it in this ongoing convergence of IT and OT in a world where IP, data analytics and IoT in manufacturing drive the accelerating adoption of more recent technologies such as digital twin technology.